-And what is even more ironical is, then when my gut instinct was spot on I chose to disregard it and now I have actually lost faith in myself.
+And what is even more ironical is, that when my gut instinct was spot on I chose to disregard it and now I have actually lost faith in myself.

 I know I need help.
 That’s why I am here.
 I need to gain my trust in myself back.”

-This, my dear readers is a real-life case that occurred.
+This, my dear readers is a real-life story.

-It highlights how rushing into a relationship, ignoring the glaring red flags and thinking “my compromising and adjusting will right matters later and also change the person,” can instead actually open up a veritable Pandora’s box.
+It highlights how rushing into a relationship, ignoring the glaring red flags and thinking “my compromising and adjusting will surely right matters and also transform the person,” can instead actually open up a veritable Pandora’s box.